Step-By-Step Instructions for Learning to Knit

 - BONUS MATERIAL: Ultimate Guide to Knitting Needles for Beginners and I’m New To Knitting: What Are The Best Needles For Beginners?

 - April 7, 2021: Knitting Basics Parts 2.
 We’ll Continue to practice knit stitch.
 Learn garter stitch.
 Learn basic bind off.
-NEW VIDEO FOR HOW TO KNIT GARTER STITCH: https://youtu.be/5AMzu6R_LpA
+VIDEO for how to knit garter stitch.

 - April 21, 2021: How to Knit Stripes.
 We’ll also learn how to weave in ends, which crocheters already have a grasp on.